Human Rights, Inclusion and Engagement Commission

-The Human Rights, Inclusion and Engagement Commission is sponsoring its annual competition for middle and high school students, including home schooled students, who live in or attend school in the Roseville area.
-The contest is designed to promote understanding of the principles of justice, equality and mutual respect among middle school students in the Roseville area.
+The Human Rights, Inclusion and Engagement Commission is sponsoring its annual competition for middle school students, including home schooled students, who live in or attend school in the Roseville area.
+The contest is designed to promote understanding of the principles of justice, equality and mutual respect among 6th, 7th, and 8th grade students in the Roseville area.